threaming/ENCE464_FitnessMonitorV2/README.md

 ## Directory structure

 * `src/`: Contains source code for the project.
-* `test-apps/`: Programs for the device; contains a number of demo programs.
+* `demos/`: A number of simple demo programs showing FreeRTOS and TivaWare usage.
-* `freertos`: A git submodule that links to the FreeRTOS kernel.
+* `freertos/`: FreeRTOS kernel.
 * `FreeRTOSConfig.h`: FreeRTOS config header (see FreeRTOS docs)
-* `SW-TM4C-2.2.0.295/`: Header files, source files, and precompiled static libraries for the TivaWare SDK, which provides a hardware abstraction library for the Tiva's peripherals (e.g., PWM, GPIO).
+* `tivaware/`: Header files, source files, and precompiled static libraries for the TivaWare SDK, which provides a hardware abstraction library for the Tiva's peripherals (e.g., PWM, GPIO).
+* `libs/`: Additional libraries, currently contains a library for writing to the Orbit BoosterPack's OLED display.
 * `scripts/`: Linker script and GDB configs
 * `startup.c`: MCU initialisation code; contains fault handler functions which can be customised for custom error handling (e.g., toggle a GPIO).